 Express to them your desire to keep the neighborhood safe, and notify them of specific ways they can help.
 For example, if cars are often speeding through, ask them to patrol the streets.
 Request that they make a drive-through every night when possible.
 You might even work with the department to start a Neighborhood Watch program.

 In the end, one of the surest options to improve safety in your neighborhood is to get a home security system and use it properly.
-A 2009 study by Rutgers found that, as the number of home security systems increased in an area, the number of residential robberies decreased in that area.
+Studies show that burglars tend to skip homes that have security systems.
 Use the Safewise security system finder tool to help you evaluate what security system will work best for your home.

 Improving neighborhood safety is a team effort, but it needs to start with someone and that someone should be you.
 As you get to know your neighbors, discuss your concerns, and apply some of the ideas above, you’ll find that your neighborhood becomes not only a safer place to be, but a more enjoyable one.